 11. Recovery Boards

 If you’re taking your van off-road, even if it’s just to find a nice boondocking spot to camp in the forest, then there’s a chance you can get stuck in mud, sand or snow – and given you’re out somewhere without many other people around, you may be stuck out there for a while if you’re waiting for help – especially if there’s no cell service to call for help!

 Having a good quality pair of recovery boards with you is not just something 4×4/off-road lovers should consider – anyone planning to take their camper van off the tarmac could do with being prepared.
 These boards can make all the difference between being stuck in the mud for hours, awaiting help vs. getting stuck, freeing yourself, and continuing along your trail like a happy campervan camper 😉

 12. Jump Starting Booster Battery

-Argh, there’s nothing worse than a flat battery when you’re in your Sprinter camper van in the middle of nowhere, with nobody around to help you get it going again!
+Argh, there’s nothing worse than getting a flat battery when you’re in your Sprinter camper van in the middle of nowhere, with nobody around to help you get it going again!

 This NOCO Boost Car Battery Jumpstarter is not only a useful portable lithium power bank, but it is specifically designed to enable you to jumpstart your vehicle without needing a loaner car to help.
 This is a pretty damn handy van life gadget.

 The NOCO Boost comes in several different sizes, including the ‘Plus’, ‘Sport’, ‘HD’ or ‘XL’, so it’s best to compare your chosen NOCO’s specifications against your van’s engine type and size to ensure that it is the right size.